Proper Body Mechanics

 What are proper body mechanics?

-Body mechanics refers to the way we move during daily activities.
+Body mechanics are the way you move during daily activities.
 Proper body mechanics can help you avoid injury and muscle fatigue.
-Follow these 3 guidelines of proper body mechanics:

 - Bend at your hips and knees instead of your waist.
 This helps you maintain your balance by dividing your weight evenly between your upper and lower body.

 - Spread your feet apart to create a foundation of support.
 This helps you maintain your balance from side to side.

 - Keep your back, neck, pelvis, and feet aligned when you turn or move.
 Do not twist or bend at your waist.

 How do I practice proper body mechanics?

 - Keep your feet flat on the floor about 12 inches (30 cm) apart.

 - Do not lock your knees.

 - Keep your shoulders down, chest out, and back straight.